feddelegrand7/mini007/README.md

 summarizer <- Agent$new(
   name = "summarizer",
-  instruction = "You are a French translator.
-Only translate the input text into natural French without changing meaning.", model = "gpt-4.1-mini", api_key = Sys.getenv("OPENAI_API_KEY")
+  instruction = "You are agent designed to summarise a give text into 3 distinct bullet points.", model = "gpt-4.1-mini", api_key = Sys.getenv("OPENAI_API_KEY")
 )